Disability Support > Volunteer Opportunities near

 The Adult Continuing Education (ACE) program offers tutoring for adults with Down syndrome in the areas of reading, math, and writing.

-Tutoring is available for those who are 18 years and older and offered once a week for 90 minutes.
+Tutoring is available for those who are 18 years and older and is offered once a week for 90 minutes.

 All lessons are individualized to the level of each student.
 Each student gets his/her own academic binder with lessons chosen specifically for his/her abilities.
 This is an ideal one-on-one tutoring situation where the student receives individualized attention.